Get an instant quote

 Draft Angles

 Parts with vertical walls (and no draft angle) are most prone to drag marks.
-A minimum draft angle of 2° is recommended.
+Typically designers apply a draft of 1½ to 2 degree, but to be on the safe side, we recommend a draft of 2° or more.
 A good rule of thumb is to increase the draft angle by one degree for every 25 mm.
-For example, add a draft angle of 3 degrees to a feature that is 75 mm tall.
+For example, for a feature that is 75 mm tall, add a draft angle of 3 degrees.

 Designing draft angles in injection moulding designs